CONNECT-platform/coding-blog/docs/md/index.md

 - `coding.blog` will pull new content from git repos maintained by authors, build them using the same toolchain, publish them and queue them for curation.
-In other words, the authors retain full control over their work.
+In other words, the authors retain full control and ownership over their work.

 > If you are curious about how will `coding.blog` work for creators and authors, checkout
 > [this section](/creators#how-will-it-help) of the ["For Creators"](/creators) page.
 Note